TOP-OoC/Starter-Kit/README.md

 # Starter-Kit

 ## Description
-Design files for the TOP Starter-Kit.
+The TOP Starter Kit is an open-source, reconfigurable platform for Organ on Chip (OoC) research.
+It implements a Fluidic Circuit Board (FCB) architecture, meaning that Microfluidic Building Blocks (MFBBs) are the functional units and fluids are routed between MFBBs via a single manifold, the FCB.

+The specific FCB used in the Stater Kit is designed to allow arbitrary connections between microfluidic modules.
+Interconnections can be easily changed to whatever the user desires by simply exchanging a single MFBB called the Routing Block.

-Microfluidic building block port layouts and footprints follow our [TOP Design Rules (TDRs)](https://data.4tu.nl/datasets/2558bd4c-d7ad-4e17-bc54-8c335b4c1c01) which are compliant with [ISO 22916:2022](https://www.iso.org/standard/74157.html).
+Microfluidic building block port layouts and footprints follow our [TOP Design Rules (TDRs)](https://data.4tu.nl/datasets/2558bd4c-d7ad-4e17-bc54-8c335b4c1c01) which are compliant with [ISO 22916:2022](https://www.iso.org/standard/74157.html) ([a short introduction to ISO:22916:2022](https://data.4tu.nl/datasets/871d6c3a-cf1a-44f9-865a-6da842bd2f27/2)).

-A short introduction on application of ISO 11916:2022 in general can be found [here](https://data.4tu.nl/datasets/871d6c3a-cf1a-44f9-865a-6da842bd2f27/2).
+Taking all of it's features together, the TOP Starter Kit allows a powerful simplification of the broader OoC design space: A chip designer needs only to adhere to the TDRs to ensure that their device can be immediately used in a wide range of different fit-to-purpose fluidic circuits without ever needing to design a custom FCB.

 ## Components
 - [Fluidic Circuit Board (FCB)](https://github.com/TOP-OoC/Starter-Kit/blob/main/FCB/)